-- Community Engagement Model for STEM Education: SSEP is designed to engage students across grades K-16, teachers, families, civic and business organizations, and research institutions. - Track Record: 9 SSEP flight opportunities have been undertaken since program inception in June 2010; 99 communities have participated; 48,900 grade 5-15 students fully immersed in microgravity experiment design and proposal writing; over 360,000 grade K-16 students given opportunity to participate in the broader community-wide experience at the local level;

-Data available through the first 8 opportunities: 7,922 flight experiment proposals received from student teams; 96 experiments have flown on final two Space Shuttle flights and to ISS, 18 more experiments are slated to fly in October 2014 (Orb-3), and 25 more experiments in Spring 2015.

-• Authentic Immersion in Scientific Research: SSEP precisely models the breadth and depth of real research by the professional community, including definition of a research program by a research team with PIs, Co-Is and Collaborators; writing proposals against a real proposal guideline with a formal evaluation rubric; a real 2-step proposal review process; formal NASA flight safety review for selected experiments; and an annual research conference at the Smithsonian National Air and Space Museum.
+- Community Engagement Model for STEM Education: SSEP is designed to engage students across grades K-16, teachers, families, civic and business organizations, and research institutions. - Track Record: 10 SSEP flight opportunities have been undertaken since program inception in June 2010 with 110 participating communities in the U.S. and Canada. - Data available through the first 9 opportunities: 45,970 grade 5-15 students fully immersed in microgravity experiment design and proposal writing; 10,443 flight experiment proposals received from student teams; 113 experiments have flown on final two Space Shuttle flights and to ISS, 25 more experiments are slated to fly in Spring 2015 (SpaceX-7), and 14 more experiments in Fall 2015. - Authentic Immersion in Scientific Research: SSEP precisely models the breadth and depth of real - research by the professional community, including definition of a research program by a research team with PIs, Co-Is and Collaborators; writing proposals against a real proposal guideline with a formal evaluation rubric; a real 2-step proposal review process; formal NASA flight safety review for selected experiments; and an annual research conference at the Smithsonian National Air and Space Museum.